-As part of a collaborative, patient-centered team, the testing psychologist will support children and adolescents by administering age appropriate assessment methods to identify a treatment process.
-The testing psychologist will need to manage competing demands, complete assessments in a timely manner, navigate differences in clinical opinion within multidisciplinary teams, ensure recommendations are implemented by schools and advocate for families who need support.
+As part of a collaborative, patient-centered team, the educational psychologist will support children and adolescents by administering age appropriate assessment methods to identify a treatment process.
+The educational psychologist will need to manage competing demands, complete assessments in a timely manner, navigate differences in clinical opinion within multidisciplinary teams, ensure recommendations are implemented by schools and advocate for families who need support.

 Select and administer age appropriate assessment methods and material (e.g., psychometric tests, interviews, observations) to determine the strengths and challenges of the client

 Interpret assessment results and compile comprehensive psychological assessment reports that address the reason for referral and include appropriate recommendations